TexasInstruments/ble_examples/examples/rtos/CC26X2R1_LAUNCHXL/ble5apps/spp_ble_client/readme.md

 and has been enhanced to include Bluetooth 5.0 features such as LE 2M PHY and LE Coded PHY.

+**Note: This example will be deprecated as of the 2.20 SDKs.
+It will be replaced with the Simple Serial Socket**

 Prerequisites
 =============